yuvalturg/RAG/README.md

 ---

-The kickstart supports two modes of deployments
+The quickstart supports two modes of deployments

 - Local
 - Openshift